nrobb/TASTER_site/_posts/2015-01-09-controls-for-touchscreen-gaming.md

 One of the great things about mobile devices is the multitude of ways you can interact with them: tapping, pressing, swiping, pinching, shaking / moving the device.
 And if you've ever watched a very young child play with a tablet, you'll know just how intuitive these gestures can be.

-Our [user-centred design process](/2014/12/23/user-centred-design/) will confirm or deny my suspicions about virtual D-pads.
+Our [human-centred design process](/2014/12/23/human-centred-design/) will confirm or deny my suspicions about virtual D-pads.
 In the meantime, I'll try to come up with as many different ways to interact with a touchscreen device as I can.